henrytan0705/henflix/README.md

 - Video index items have event listeners (onMouseEnter and onMouseLeave) to trigger the thumbnail to convert to a video and begin playing after hovering over it for 0.5 seconds.
 Else,the component remains as a thumbnail if you hover off.

+- Videos also continues playing from where it left off if you are consecutively hovering over the same video.

 ![](./app/assets/images/dynamic_video_thumbnail.gif)

 ### Functions used to switch between thumbnail and video